chipzx92/DataEngineeringI320/docs/presentations/dbt_intro/index.md

 can also see that we have several files in our `data_products` directory including the `avg_ticket_price_above_25.sql` file that we've been discussing.

-TODO: log into server and run just the avg_ticket_price_above_25.sql

 For your semester project, you will have a dbt project set up for you.
 It will have a `models` directory that contains the `star_schema` and `data_products` sub-directories.
 You will have to write the SQL files that create your star schema in the `star_schema` directory and the